-When purchasing firewood, it can be a little overwhelming because it seems like everyone has a different way of doing things.
+How do you measure the appropriate firewood quantity for your needs?
+When purchasing firewood, it can be overwhelming because it seems like everyone has a different way of doing things.
 From total weight to cords, to cubic feet.
 From stacked wood to loose wood, truck boxes and bobcat buckets.

 WHAT IS UP WITH ALL OF THAT?!?!

 Here are 4 Firewood secrets about wood measurements that will make sure you get what you pay for when purchasing firewood